markkvba/bip-framework/bip-framework-libraries/README.md

 * enable developers to produce reliable code that takes less time to develop and test.

 ## How to add the Framework dependency
-Add the dependency in the application projects POM file.
+Add the dependency in the application project's POM file.

     <dependency>
         <groupId>gov.va.bip.framework</groupId>